siddhartha-gadgil/TrainLogic/docs/_notes/inductive.md

 date: 2019-09-08
 ---

+__Type Theory__ is a language.
+We have taken an _immersion learning_ approach to it (as well as to the language of sets) - where we learn a language by listening to it being spoken, relating to known languages and eventually learning the specific idioms.
+In this note we take a more formal view, looking more explicitly at the rules of the grammar.
+Hopefully this will complement immersion learning.

+## Inductive Types: a more formal view

-In the flavour of type theory we consider (Martin-L&ouml;f Type Theory), all types are of one of the following forms.
+In the flavour of type theory we consider, namely Martin-L&ouml;f Type Theory (MLTT), all types are of one of the following forms.

-* Universes such as `Type` : these are predefined.
+* Universes such as `Type` - these are predefined.
-* Function types and dependent function types : we can form these using previously defined types.
+* Function types and dependent function types - we can form these using previously defined types.
-* Inductive types : we define these, in general using previously defined types.
+* Inductive types - we define these, possibly using previously defined types.

 We have seen several examples of inductive types.
 Here we see a little more precisely how to define an inductive type.